 Nigerian Letter Scams and Pets.
 Online Fraud Increases in 2007, and How They Did It.

 According to a report released on Thursday by the Internet Crime Complaint Center (IC3), monetary damages caused by online fraud were up 20 percent in 2007.
 The total amount of damages reported added up to over $239 million, with a median* loss of an astonishing $680 per complaint.
-This is just as dark was settling in.
+This is the supposed danger of them.

 The IC3, a law enforcement agency which works closely with the FBI, receives and processes complaints dealing with auction fraud, non-delivery, credit card fraud, spam, intrusion, identity theft and child pornography.
 The report includes some interesting findings: